What To Expect

 Will I have to have X-rays?

-X-rays or pictures of your spine, especially after trauma, can confirm our other findings and make your care more precise.
-We can tell if we need them after completing the examination.
+X-rays or pictures of your spine, especially after trauma, can confirm our findings and make your care more precise.
+We can tell you if we need to perform xrays after completing the History and examination.
 Dr. Tkachuk will study the results and give you a complete report of findings.
 Dr. Tkachuk will show you what he found and the conclusions he has reached.
-If Dr. Tkachuk finds that you?d benefit from consulting a different practitioner, he will make the proper referral.
+If Dr. Tkachuk finds that you would benefit from consulting a different practitioner, he will make the proper referral.
 Otherwise, he will recommend a program of specific chiropractic care.

 How long until I feel better?